Bee2857/cerberus-client-demo/ch-en.md

 - **appSecret**

   Secret key of your app. it is used for signature.
-Please be noted that:

-  1. AppSecret must be kept safely.
+AppSecret must be kept safely.
 Any leakage may lead to a safe-fail.
-  2. AppSecret can be modified, but handle this carefully otherwise your on-going API traffic might be effected.

 - **appKey**